ivadomed/ivadomed/README.md

 ivadomed config/config.json
 ```

 The `config.json` is a configuration example.
-A description of each parameter is provided in the code (ivadomed/main.py).
+Please find below a description of each parameter:
+- `command`: run the specified command (choice: "train", "test").
+- `gpu`: ID of the used GPU.
+- `bids_path`: relative path of the BIDS folder.
+- `random_seed`: seed used by the random number generator to split the dataset between training/validation/testing.
+- `contrast_train_validation`: list of image modalities included in the training and validation datasets.
+- `contrast_balance`: used to under-represent some modalities in the training set (e.g. `{'T1w': 0.1}` will include only 10% of the available `T1w` images into the training set).
+- `contrast_test`: list of image modalities included in the testing dataset.
+- `batch_size`: int.
+- `dropout_rate`: float (e.g. 0.4).
+- `batch_norm_momentum`: float (e.g. 0.1).
+- `num_epochs`: int.
+- `initial_lr`: initial learning rate.
+- `loss`: choice between 'dice' and 'cross_entropy'.
+Note: Please use 'cross_entropy' when comparing `Unet` vs. `MixedUp-Unet`.
+- `log_directory`: folder name where log files are saved.
+- `film_layers`: indicates on which layer(s) of the U-net you want to apply a FiLM modulation: list of 8 elements (because Unet has 8 layers), set to 0 for no FiLM modulation, set 1 otherwise.
+Note: When running `Unet` or `MixedUp-Unet`, please fill this list with zeros only.
+- `mixup_bool`: indicates if mixup is applied to the training data (choice: false or true).
+Note: Please use 'false' when comparing `Unet` vs. `FiLMed-Unet`.
+- `mixup_alpha`: alpha parameter of the Beta distribution (float).
+- `metadata_bool`: indicates if you want to include only images with TR, TE, FlipAngle, and Manufaturer available info ('true'), or if you want to include all available subjects ('false').
+Note: Please use 'false' when comparing `Unet` vs. `MixedUp-Unet` ; use 'true' when comparing `Unet` vs. `FiLMed-Unet`.
+- 'debugging': allows extended verbosity and intermediate outputs (choice: false or true).

 During the training, you can open TensorBoard and it will show the following statistics and visualization:

 ### TensorBoard - Validation Metrics
 These are the metrics computed for the validation dataset.
 It contains results for pixel-wise accuracy, Dice score, mIoU (mean intersection over union), pixel-wise precision, recall and specificity.